 Anyway, below is the recipe for the Ginger Chicken Soup.
 Just a few tips: The amounts are based on a medium sized pot of soup (yielding probably 5 or 6 large bowlfulls) and you can really use any chicken that you have around your house or in your freezer.
 Chicken on the bone is the best because there is so much goodness in the bones.
 This time when I made it I used a mixed of dark meat on the bone and boneless, skinless white meat because that is what I had.
 If you are making it for yourself because you aren’t feeling well, you don’t really want to have to run to the store to find specific ingredients.

 Hope this soup shortens cold season at your house.
 If so please leave a comment and let me know how it turns out.
-And don’t forget to check out then new page, Home Remedies for other natural remedies and tips.

 This is my personal recipe.
 If you’d like to use it for your blog or repost it, please credit Laurie’s Franconia.